poilobo/home_automation/README.md

 # Home Automation
-Playground for installation and configuration of
+Installation and configuration of home automation components